Work Integrated Learning

 - VET Work Based Training and Practical Placement Requirements Procedure

-- Higher Education Work Integrated Learning Placement Requirements Procedure
+- Higher Education Work Integrated Learning (WIL) Placement Requirements Procedure

 - Printable PDF Version

-Work Integrated Learning placement opportunities are an important component of employee engagement and skills development in a variety of Vocational Education Training (VET), Vocational Certificate of Applied Learning (VCAL) and Higher Education (HE) learning and teaching environments.
-This Work Integrated Learning Placement (WILP) policy and its associated documents are necessary to comply with the requirements of the Tertiary Education Quality Standards Agency (TEQSA), external accreditation agencies and to clearly define University's (FedUni) overarching approach in the delivery and monitoring of programs that offer WILP.
+Work Integrated Learning (WIL) Placement opportunities are an important component of employability, engagement and skills development in a variety of Vocational Education Training (VET), Vocational Certificate of Applied Learning (VCAL) and Higher Education (HE) learning and teaching environments.
+This Work Integrated Learning Placement (WIL Placement) policy and its associated documents are necessary to comply with the requirements of the Tertiary Education Quality Standards Agency (TEQSA), external accreditation agencies and to clearly define Federation University's overarching approach in the delivery and monitoring of programs that offer WIL Placement.

-This policy relates to domestic and international students in VET, VCAL or Higher Education programs undertaking WILP requirements as part of their study program.
-WILP requirements include, clinical placement, professional experience and industry placement undertaken as a requirement of a program and/or course of study.
+This policy relates to domestic and international students in VET, VCAL, Higher Education or research programs undertaking WIL Placement requirements as part of their study program.
+WIL Placement requirements include, clinical placement, field education professional experience and industry placement undertaken as a requirement or an option of a program and/or course of study.
 The intent of this policy is to provide students with a positive and effective learning experience which will benefit all parties involved and assist students in their preparation for future employment.

 This policy does not apply to: